dianekaplan/django-familytree/README.md

 doesn't provide unique IDs.
 This tool has scripts to generate unique IDs for every person, but we then need to add them in to the corresponding records in ancestry.com.
 (That way subsequent imports recognize which people are already there and don't need to be re-added).

+**Requirements**
+You'll need:
+- a place to host your website (I use Heroku)
+- a database (I use postgres, via pgAdmin 4)
+- a media server if you want to use images (I use the Cloudinary add-on for Heroku)
+- an email host/account to send mails from (for password reset flow, etc)

 **Detailed setup and usage notes** https://github.com/dianekaplan/familytree-django/wiki